Why this site exists

 Who runs it

-I’m Joel Bauer, based in Adelaide, South Australia.
-By day I run Joel the Nerd, a small web and SEO shop in Adelaide.
-The Adelaide Picks guides are a side project that started because I was tired of recommending the same handful of businesses to friends and not having a clean URL to send.
+Adelaide Picks is written and published by Joel Bauer, who runs Joel the Nerd, a small web and SEO shop based in Adelaide, South Australia.
+The guides started as a side project: I was tired of recommending the same handful of businesses to friends and not having a clean URL to send.

 How a business gets on a list